mphist/S-mart/README.md

 # S-mart (work in progress)

-S-mart is a mock E-commerce app, presenting clothing and accessory products from various online retail stores.
-Users will be able to test adding items to their shopping bag and checkout via Stripe.
+[S-mart](https://s-mart-three.vercel.app) is a mock E-commerce app, presenting clothing products from existing online retail stores.
+Users will be able to **test** adding items to their shopping bag and checkout via Stripe with test credit cards provided by Stripe.

 \*Users will not actually be able to purchase items on this app as it was only built for demonstration purposes.